Abstract submission is CLOSED.

 Categories for abstract submissions:

 - Conference papers: Abstracts should be up to 500 words.
 While the organising team particularly encourages papers reporting research findings, they also welcome abstracts related to sociological theory, social policy, ‘work in progress’ or those testing out new and imaginative ideas.
 All abstracts are refereed and papers must not have been previously published or presented elsewhere.
 Abstract contents should enable the referees to determine what issue, development or problem is being investigated, how it is being investigated, what the findings are and what contribution is being made to knowledge in this field.
 Please provide information about the theoretical position of the paper, the methodology, data set (if relevant) and the stage of the research.
-In addition to regular paper sessions, WES 2018 will include round table discussions and poster presentations.
-At time of submission please indicate whether you are interested in presenting your paper at a round table or as a poster.
+In addition to regular paper sessions, WES 2018 will include poster presentations.
+At time of submission please indicate whether you are interested in presenting your paper as a poster.